Our Employment Discrimination Attorneys Los Angeles Are Ready to Help

 Dealing with the EEOC

 Since the EEOC is a federal agency, bureaucracy often gets in the way of complaints making their way along in a timely manner.
 Therefore, you should always be very proactive and vigilant in making sure your complaint is being handled as it should.
 If you sit back and assume everything is being done correctly, chances are it is not.
 Therefore, hire Los Angeles minority discrimination attorneys who employees rely on in these instances from Mann Elias and let them handle all communications with the EEOC.

 When you decide to file your Title VII lawsuit after having your complaint assessed by the EEOC, remember that you will only have 90 days to do so once you receive your right-to-sue letter from the EEOC.
 While the EEOC could file a lawsuit on your behalf, don’t count on this occurring.
 In reality, the EEOC only takes about one percent of cases it is presented with to court each year.
 Because of this, it is best to immediately hire an attorney for experiencing discrimination at work from Mann Elias to handle your lawsuit and ensure you get the results you seek.

 Since discrimination in any form is illegal in the workplace, do not sit back and allow your employer to get by with illegal behavior day after day.
-Instead, contact a Los Angeles workplace lawyer at Mann Elias to schedule a consultation and discuss the legal options pertaining to your situation.
+Instead, contact a Los Angeles workplace attorney at Mann Elias to schedule a consultation and discuss the legal options pertaining to your situation.